 Peter Watson, since 2001.

-The seat of Albany matches the boundaries of the City of Albany – a large regional council area in southern Western Australia.
+The seat of Albany covers the same area as the City of Albany.
 Most of the population is in the Albany urban area.

 Albany has existed as an electoral district continuously since 1890.